Where your phone is quietly leaking money

 Any caller who asks for a human, says "transfer me," or sounds frustrated gets transferred.
 The AI does not argue with people.
 The point is removing friction, not adding it.

 The voice model and the business logic are portable.
-Only the integration layer is CRM-specific.
+Only the integration layer is platform-specific.
 A migration is a one-week rebuild of that layer, not a new engagement.

 Next step